 Many patients with IBD experience difficulties in school, work and everyday life because of barriers such as frequent absences/extended sick leave, trouble concentrating due to symptoms, or needing to take time off for appointments, surgeries or procedures.
 Accommodations can provide individuals living with IBD extra support, flexibility and/or modifications necessary to help address these challenges.

-Download the Accommodations Toolkit
+💚 Download the Accommodations Toolkit - Full Resource (EN)

-Download the Accommodations Highlight - a one-pager with highlights from the 23-page resource
+💙 Download the Accommodations Highlight - English

 College & IBD